- Program eligibility

 - To put health first and promote desired behaviours to reduce the spread of COVID-19;

-- To ensure financial resources are made available within relevant and appropriate timelines;
+- To ensure financial resources were made available within relevant and appropriate timelines;

 - To design the program for uncertainty and allow for real-time judgement and decision-making; and